harvard-edtech/caccl-deploy/README.md

 `taskMemory` - memory in MB assigned to each task.
 Default is "512".
 See note below.

-`docDb` - does the app need a DocumentDB cluster?
-If "true" one will be provisioned and its connection details and credentials injected into the container environment.
-See the DocumentDB section below for more info.

-`docDbInstanceCount` - Default is "1".
-Production apps should use "2" to allow for multi-az replication.

-`docDbInstanceType` - Default should be fine for dev/stage apps.
-Consider a "db.r5.large" for production.

-`docDbProfiler` - Enable the DocDB cluster's slow query profiling option.
-The default threshold for what's considered a slow query is 500ms.

 `gitRepoVolume` - You can ignore this unless you have the very edge case situation in which your app needs a private git repo to be checked out to an attached volume.
 In which case set the mount path with `appContainerPath` and the `repoUrlSecretArn` with the ARN of a SecretsManager entry containing the full url of the github repo, including username and password.

+Database && cache options

+`dbOptions.engine` - Allowed values are "mysql" and "docdb".
+If set, a cluster of the specified type will be provisioned and its connection details and credentials injected into the container environment.
+See the Database section below for more info.

+`cacheOptions.engine` - "redis" is the only supported value.
+If set, an Elasticache instance will be provisioned and its connection details injected into the container environment.
+See the Cache section below for more info.

 ##### A note about `taskCpu` and `taskMemory`